openstack/keystone/doc/source/upgrading.rst

    triggers will live migrate the data to the new schema so it can be read by the next release.

-#.
-Run ``keystone-manage db_sync --migrate`` on the first node to forcefully
+#. (*New in Newton*) Run ``keystone-manage db_sync --migrate`` on the first
-   perform data migrations.
+   node to forcefully perform data migrations.
 This process will migrate all data from the old schema to the new schema while the previous release continues to operate normally.

    When this process completes, all data will be available in both the new schema and the old schema, so both the previous release and the next release